Under 5s with SEND

 For more information about our service and information to support you to help your child, visit cypf.berkshirehealthcare.nhs.uk

-The setting SENCO can also refer to the Early Years Advisory Teacher for SEND for further advice and guidance on how best to support your child.
+The setting SENCO can also refer to the Early Years Advisory Service for SEND for further advice and guidance on how best to support your child.
 Parents can also refer to the Early Years Advisory Service for their child’s setting.

 Other support and services available